Interview with Elissa Ross: Mathematics Behind Metafold 3D

 What do you think is (are) the biggest challenge(s) in 3D Printing/bio-printing?
 What do you think the potential solution(s) is (are)?

-Elissa: As everyone knows, there are plenty of challenges in 3D printing and bio-printing.
-A focus for me, of course, is on the mathematical and geometric challenges, where we see three fundamental problems:
+As everyone knows, there are plenty of challenges in 3D printing and bio-printing.
+A focus for me, of course, is on the mathematical and geometric challenges.
+At Metafold we’ve seen this come in two flavours:

 If a higher being granted you three wishes, what would they be?